NCCA/cfgaa24programingassignment-Oshersh15/README.md

 </div>
  The structure of the maze has been successfully implemented, with visual representation aligning with the conceptual design.

- Continuing working on the project, I have implemented camera movement controlled by keys and set the initial camera position in the most central spot without a wall.
+ Continuing working on the project, I have implemented camera movement controlled by keys and set the initial camera position in the most central spot without a wall. - I am currently struggling with collision detection.

  Moving forward, the next phase of development will concentrate on integrating collision detection and making key control better (I want moving to the sides to make a 90 degrees rotation towards the side selected).